dalek-cryptography/bulletproofs/docs/cs-proof.md

 For more background on the constraint system proofs, see these two sections in the `notes` module:

-* [Constrain system](../notes/index.html#constraint-system): description of the constraint system architecture.
+* [Constraint system](../notes/index.html#constraint-system): description of the constraint system architecture.
-* [Constrain system proof](../notes/index.html#constraint-system-proof): the math behind the constraint system proofs.
+* [Constraint system proof](../notes/index.html#constraint-system-proof): the math behind the constraint system proofs.

 Prover’s algorithm
 ------------------